K-Line Electric Trains is a brand name of 'O' gauge and 'S' gauge model railway locomotives, rolling

 K-Line's 1986 catalog featured track, buildings and rolling stock at very affordable prices.

-Meanwhile, two KMT diesel locomotive molds an Alco FA-12 and an MP-15, were being reworked and updated
+Meanwhile, two KMT diesel locomotive molds for an Alco FA-12 and an MP-15, were being reworked and updated

 by K-Line's research and development team.